Meet Bret Baier

 Fox News Chief Political Anchor & Executive Editor and Anchor,"Special Report with Bret Baier"

 FOX News Channel

-Bret Baier serves as chief political anchor for Fox News Channel (FNC) and anchor of "Special Report with Bret Baier," the number one news program on cable (6-7 p.m.
+Bret Baier serves as chief political anchor for Fox News Channel (FNC) and executive editor and anchor of "Special Report with Bret Baier," the number one news program on cable (6-7 p.m.
 ET).
 Before assuming this role, which he took over for Brit Hume in January of 2009, Baier served as chief White House correspondent, where he reported on presidential activities on a national and international level from 2006-2009.

 Baier joined FNC in 1998 as the first reporter to be based in the Atlanta bureau.
 As the network's Southeast correspondent, Baier covered stories ranging from the 2001 Timothy McVeigh execution to the 1999 Elian Gonzalez story.
 He also provided a series of reports from Cuba and covered more than a dozen hurricanes, including stories filed from the centers of the storms.

 Prior to joining FNC, Baier worked for WRAL-TV (CBS) in Raleigh, NC, WREX-TV (NBC) in Rockford, IL, and WJWJ-TV (PBS) in Beaufort, SC.

 A graduate of DePauw University, Baier has a bachelor's degree in Political Science and English.
 He and his wife, Amy, reside in Washington, D.C. with their two sons.